 - 15˝ x 15˝ block in a range of thicknesses can be converted to a custom size or shape and used for hand sanding or mounted to a tool

-- Silicon Carbide mineral is suitable for ferrous and non-ferrous metals, including exotic metals and titanium, as well as composites
+- Aluminum oxide mineral is a good match for ferrous and non-ferrous metals, including aluminum

 - Open web is load resistant, contributing to longer abrasive service life

 - Open web features nylon strands that will not melt or smear when heated, reducing potential for unwanted marks and blemishes

 The 15˝ x 15˝ blocks of material in our Standard Abrasives™ Unitized Block - 800 Series have a hard density and extra tough durability, making them a good match for heavy-duty edge deburring and stainless steel polishing applications.
 The blocks can be cut and customized into various shapes for a range of uses.